NeugebauerLab/PABPN1_phosphorylation/README.md

 Code for making plots and carrying out statistical and correlative comparisons (e.g. tail length vs. RNA stability) can be found the attached jupyter notebooks.

-Notebooks:
- Alternative polyadenylation
- TimeLapse-seq/RNA stability
- Differential gene expression (from DESeq2, Illumina sequencing) Non-A nucleotide usage in poly(A) tails
- Poly(A) tail lengths from all reads
+Code is arranged according to Figure number.
+ Figure 3 - Quantifying poly(A) tail lengths and non-A nucleotides in tails.
- Poly(A) tail lengths per gene
+ Figure 4 - Comparing poly(A) tail lengths by gene and splice isoform.
- Poly(A) tail lengths per splice-isoform
- Readlengths and coverage for LRS data
+ Figure 5 - RNA turnover from TimeLapse-seq
+ Figure S5 - PacBio library characteristics, non-A nucleoties in tails, and APA Figure S6 - Comparing poly(A) tail lengths by gene and differential gene expression.
+ Figure S7 - RNA synthesis rates from TimeLapse-seq

 # Citation
 If you use or dicusss any of this code please cite out manuscript.